 Our team of implant dentistry professionals understand that you want to confidently eat what you want and happily live your life free of frustrating loss of chewing and speaking function.

-Dr. Burton is here to help you feel better about yourself.
+Dr. Andy is here to help you feel better about yourself.
 It is his goal to help you find balance between your oral health needs, current life events and budget.

-If you are missing teeth, you are suffering with fractured teeth and a collapsed bite or you are wearing ill-fitting partials and dentures, let's discuss what will be right for you.
+If you are missing teeth, or if you are suffering with fractured teeth and a collapsed bite or if you are wearing ill-fitting partials and dentures, let's discuss what solution will be right for you.

 Why Dental Implants Might be Right for You.